 These are gatherings facilitated by HCT members meant to help us connect with one another through deep listening as each participant expresses their thoughts and feelings about major events of importance to the congregation.
 Participants speak authentically from their own experience and listen deeply to others as they share their experience.
 The opportunity to speak is passed around the circle as many times as needed, until everyone has said all they needed to say.
 Circles about an important event may be suggested to the HCT by any member or staff, and if approved by the senior minister or their designee, they will be held.

 The Restorative Circles process is a way for people in conflict to re-establish their relationships to each other and their community.
 It is safe, structured, inclusive, transparent, and includes facilitated gatherings.

 In a Restorative Circle, we seek to restore broken or strained covenantal relationships between members, friends, and staff of FUUSB.
 We do not seek to establish blame or force people to participate.
 Everyone in the circle participates in reflective listening and responds to questions designed specifically to resolve conflict.

 We offer short Deep Listening Practice Sessions and we also aim to offer Non-Violent Communication Practice Sessions so the congregation can practice this communication and conflict resolution skill.

-Contact Nancy Hellen or Noah Patullo, co-chairs of the Healthy Congregation Team, for more information or to request a circle.
+Contact Nancy Hellen, co-chair of the Healthy Congregation Team, for more information or to request a circle.
 Anyone can request a Deep Listening Circle or a Restorative Circle.
 You do not need any special skills or knowledge to participate.
 Please contact the co-chairs for more information about practice sessions.